Planet Earth, our only home, is facing a potential future environmental crisis.

 Since 2017, we’ve been working hard to support India’s efforts to develop without destruction.

 Selecting our priorities involves considering a range of many factors including: the most pressing threats, the potential scalability of solutions once tested, the likelihood of success based on our unique expertise, the partners we can work with to leverage positive outcomes, and the level of support these programs can inspire and attract.

 Global food demand is expected to increase by more than 50% by 2050 as the world’s population continues to grow.
 Meeting the challenge of providing healthy food and drinkable water to the world’s people is critical to the future of humanity & nature.
 Explore

 India’s protected areas cover just 5% of its landmass.
 For India’s spectacular natural heritage to survive into the long term, more of its precious wild habitats need to be protected and restored.
 Explore

 Build Healthy Cities

 India’s population is expected to reach 1.6 billion people by 2027.
 With more of these people moving into cities, overcoming urban challenges like air pollution, the drinkability of water and the heat island effect are critical.
 Explore

 For humanity to meet the required greenhouse gas emissions reductions targets to avoid catastrophic climate change, we are going to need to source more of our energy from renewable sources like wind and solar.
 Explore

 Your support can help safeguard India’s future.

-When you make a tax-deductible donation to The Nature Conservancy, you’re supporting the most effective solutions to the environment’s most pressing challenges.
-Your contribution is so much more than a donation; it is an investment in the future of our planet.
+When you make a tax-deductible donation to The Nature Conservancy, you’re supporting our work in these four priority areas to help solve India’s most pressing environmental challenges.
+Your contribution is so much more than a donation; it is an investment in the future of our planet for people and nature.